Skip to content

 • @derivedFrom - signals that the field will not be persisted in the database.
 Instead, it will be derived from the entity relations

-• type references (e.g. from: Owner) - when used on entity types, they establish a relation between two entities
+• type references (e.g., owner: Owner) - when used on entity types, they establish a relation between two entities

 sqd codegen

-Subsquid maintains tools for automated generation of TypeScript classes for handling Substrate data sources (events, extrinsics, storage items).
+SQD maintains tools for the automated generation of TypeScript classes to handle Substrate data sources (events, extrinsics, storage items).
 Possible runtime upgrades are automatically detected and accounted for.

 Similar functionality is available for EVM indexing through the squid-evm-typegen tool.
 It generates TypeScript modules for handling EVM logs and transactions based on a JSON ABI of the contract.

-For our squid we will need such a module for the ERC-721-compliant part of the contracts' interfaces.
+We will need such a module for the ERC-721-compliant part of the contracts' interfaces for our squid.
 Once again, the template repository already includes it, but it is still important to explain what needs to be done in case one wants to index a different type of contract.

 The results will be stored at src/abi.
-One module will be generated for each ABI file, and it will include constants useful for filtering and functions for decoding EVM events and functions defined in the ABI.
+One module will be generated for each ABI file, including constants useful for filtering, functions for decoding EVM events, and functions defined in the ABI.

-Subsquid SDK provides users with the SubstrateBatchProcessor class.
-Its instances connect to chain-specific Subsquid archives to get chain data and apply custom transformations.
+SQD SDK provides users with the SubstrateBatchProcessor class.
+The SubstrateBatchProcessor declaration and configurations are in the src/processor.ts file.
+Its instances connect to SQD Network gateways at chain-specific URLs to get chain data and apply custom transformations.
 The indexing begins at the starting block and keeps up with new blocks after reaching the tip.

-The SubstrateBatchProcessor exposes methods to "subscribe" to specific data such as Substrate events, extrinsics, storage items or, for EVM, logs and transactions.
-The actual data processing is then started by calling the .run() function.
-This will start generating requests to the Archive for batches of data specified in the configuration, and will trigger the callback function, or batch handler (passed to .run() as second argument) every time a batch is returned by the Archive.
+The SubstrateBatchProcessor exposes methods to "subscribe" to specific data such as Substrate events, extrinsics, storage items, or, for EVM, logs, and transactions.
+The actual data processing is then started by calling the .run() function, as seen in the src/main.ts file.
+This will start generating requests to the gateway for batches of data specified in the configuration and will trigger the callback function every time a batch is returned by the gateway.

-It is in this callback function that all the mapping logic is expressed.
-This is where chain data decoding should be implemented, and where the code to save processed data on the database should be defined.
+This callback function expresses all the mapping logic.
+This is where chain data decoding should be implemented and where the code to save processed data on the database should be defined.

-Before we begin defining the mapping logic of the squid, we are going to rewrite the src/contracts.ts utility module for managing the involved EVM contracts.
+Before we begin defining the mapping logic of the Squid, we will write a src/contracts.ts utility module to manage the involved EVM contracts.
 It will export:

 import { Contract } from './model';